k33pd33p/unicode_google_sans_font/README.md

 - Fixes and Tweaks

 ## About
-I don't just rename the font.
-I do make it work as if it's Roboto.
-Say goodbye to boxes (aka missing glyphs).
+I do not just rename the font.
+I do make it works as if it was Roboto.
+Say goodbye to boxes (missing glyphs).
-If you like my works or have any problems, just let me know.
+If you like my work or have any problems, just let me know.

 ## Changelog
 **3.0**